Editorial Policy

 - understand that any form of plagiarism is unethical publishing behaviour and is unacceptable.

-Authorship and artificial intelligence tools.
+Authorship and Artificial Intelligence Tools.
 Artificial intelligence (AI) tools cannot meet the requirements for authorship as they cannot take responsibility for the work submitted.
 As non-legal entities, they cannot assert the presence or absence of conflicts of interest, nor can they manage copyright and licensing agreements.
 Authors who use AI tools in the writing of a manuscript, production of images or graphical elements of the paper, or in the collection and analysis of data, must transparently disclose in the Materials and Methods (or a similar section) of the paper how the AI tool was used and which tool was used.
 Authors are fully responsible for the content of their manuscript, even those parts generated using an AI tool, and are thus liable for any breach of publishing ethics.
 COPE position statement, 13 February 2023, https://publicationethics.org/cope-position-statements/ai-author

-Plagiarism check.
+Plagiarism Check.
 The Editorial Board is actively working to prevent scientific and professional plagiarism, so the iThenticate program is used before the process of reviewing.

-Post-publication corrections.
+Post-Publication Corrections.
 We provide a corrigendum when there is an error made by the author.
 The erratum will be issued if the journal is found to have made an error.
 Authors and readers are encouraged to inform Editor-in-Chief if they notice anything that should be corrected.

-Author appeals.
+Author Appeals.
 If an author considers that a decision of rejection was incorrectly made, they may appeal the decision.
 To appeal a decision the author must email the Editor-in-Chief, giving reasons why they think the decision was wrong.
 The appeal will be considered by a member of the Editorial Board who was not involved in the original decision.

-Data sharing.
-We encourage all researchers to archive and share their data.We believe that it benefits research by enabling other researchers to reuse and reinterpret data for the benefit of all.
-We encourage all authors to make their data available in suitable repositories where the item will be safely archived and given a unique reference number (DOI or similar), so that it can be cited in the authors’ articles.
+We strongly urge all authors to make their data available in suitable repositories where the item will be safely archived and given a unique accession number (or DOI), so that it can be cited in the authors’ manuscript.
+Visit re3data.org or fairsharing.org to help identify registered and certified data repositories relevant to your subject area.